jbcodeforce/shift_left_utils/docs/coding/test_harness.md

       file_type: sql
   ```

-The two test cases use different approach to define the data: SQL or CSV files.
+The two test cases use different approaches to define the data: SQL and CSV files.
 This is a more flexible solution, so the tool can inject data, as csv rows.
-The data may come from an extract of kafka topic records.
+The csv data may come from an extract of kafka topic records.

 * Data engineers update the content of the insert statements and the validation statements.
 Once done, try unit testing with the command:
   ```sh